OryJonay/anytime-gridsearch/README.md

 Things to do in the future (not sorted by priority):

-* Docker images for project
+* Home page for project